nickwender/TwitterStream/README.md

 ### Models.Twitter

-The `Models.Twitter` project holds models representing objects supplied from the Twitter API
+The `Models.Twitter` project holds models representing objects supplied from the Twitter API.
+These models are in a separate project so they can be reused by other projects.

 ### Setup

-The `Setup` project will create database tables and Azure blob storage queues
+The `Setup` project will create database tables and Azure blob storage queues.

-**Note**: this project assumes the database and the Azure blob storage account already exist
+**Note**: this project assumes the database and the Azure blob storage account already exist.
+See the Configuration section below.

 ### TwitterStream